 Once you have tried out the activity, here are some other things you can do.
-Try these modifications to keep the activity interesting and challenging for students all year:
+Try these modifications to keep the activity interesting and challenging for children all year:

-- Provide students with a drawing or photograph of a building and have them use building materials to recreate that structure.
+- Provide children with a drawing or photograph of a building and have them use building materials to recreate that structure.

 - Practice drawing structures with 2-3 blocks before building and drawing larger constructions.

-- Help students take a picture of their building that they can use to help draw their picture.
+- Help chlidren take a picture of their building that they can use to help draw their picture.

-- Have students take a photograph of their building and then draw a picture based on the photo.
+- Have children take a photograph of their building and then draw a picture based on the photo.

 - Draw architectural blueprints of a structure and build based on their plans.

-- Students trade drawings and use them as blueprints to build new buildings.
+- Children trade drawings and use them as blueprints to build new buildings.
 Compare new versions to the original versions of the buildings.

-- Draw the building a second time from a different angle and compare the two.
+- Have children draw the building a second time from a different angle and compare the two drawings.